-Marshall University’s Master of Social Work (M.S.W.) program has achieved candidacy status toward full accreditation from the Council on Social Work Education (CSWE), the national association representing social work education in the United States.
+The Marshall University Master of Social Work (M.S.W.) program has been granted accreditation by the Council on Social Work Education (CSWE), the national association representing social work education in the United States.
 Learn more.

 he Marshall University Board of Governors (BOG) today approved plans for a Doctor of Nursing Practice (DNP) program, a degree that allows nurses to practice at the highest level of professional nursing.

 Marshall’s College of Health Professions and its School of Nursing will administer the new degree, which is described in the planning documents as a natural extension of the university’s popular family nurse practitioner program.
 Administrators say the program will deliver convenient access to those in southern West Virginia where no program currently exists.
 It will also be delivered completely online, meaning students from across the country will be able to enroll.
 It’s anticipated that 25 nurses will graduate annually from the program once it’s up and running.